 In the event of an 'exit' (eg the liquidation of or sale of the company) the investor may be entitled to receive a payment (usually the subscription amount) in priority to the other shareholders.
 This ensures the investor is protected from marginal exits.

 Reverse vesting means that founders do not have full control of the shares they own if they leave the company before the vesting period ends.
 In other words, it gives the company the right to repurchase shares not yet matured if a founder happens to leave.

-Most investors will now make it a condition of the deal that before completion, the company first receives advance assurance from HM Revenue & Customs that the company is a qualifying company for the purposes of raising funds pursuant to SEIS:
+Most investors will now make it a condition of the deal that before completion, the company first receives advance assurance from HMRC that the company is a qualifying company for the purposes of raising funds pursuant to SEIS: